From September 2022, Crows Nest has an additional 800m2 of much-needed open space with the creation of a new plaza between Hume Street and Hume Lane.

 CiS01 Hume Street Park Expansion post-exhibition report (56MB)

-If you wish to discuss this matter further, please contact David Banbury of Council’s Landscape Planning and Design on 9936 8100.
+For enquiries, please contact David Banbury of Council’s Landscape Planning and Design on 9936 8100.